The precise origins of many of the great spirituals which form the basis of gospel - here are just a few :

 Essentially the theory argues that 18th century settlers into North Carolina from the Western Isles of Scotland

-brought with them a Presbyterian tradition of "lining out", a call-and-response tradition whereby a lead voice
+brought with them a Presbyterian tradition of 'lining out', a call-and-response tradition whereby a lead voice

 would be followed by individual freestyle improvisations by individual members of the congregation, rather than a group response.